Pomax/are-we-flying/docs/index.md

 ![A basic page overview with questions and map](./images/page/page-overview.png)

-Which is pretty good, but it's lacking something... oh right: our plane.
+Which is pretty good, but it's lacking something... our plane!

 Let's make a quick little plane icon and put that on the map, at the correct latitude and longitude, pointing in the right direction.

-Let's start by making a `public/map-marker.html` file and putting some code in there:
+We'll start by making a `public/map-marker.html` file and putting some code in there:

 ```html
 <div id="plane-icon">